ebellani/carpet/README.md

 # carpet

-Web and mobile interface for a remmitance application.
+Web and mobile interface using a single source style.

 ## Development